varnish/Varnish-Book/varnish_book.rst

 Solution: Write a VCL program using purge and ban
 -------------------------------------------------

 ..
-TODO for the author: In the book v3, PURGE was checked also in vcl_hit and vcl_miss.
+In the book v3, PURGE was checked also in vcl_hit and vcl_miss.
 ..
 This is not possible in v4.
-Should we comment about it?

 .. include:: vcl/solution-bans-etc.vcl
    :literal: